SebWouters/CheMPS2/FILES.md

 [CheMPS2/CASPT2.cpp](CheMPS2/CASPT2.cpp) contains an implementation of internally contracted CASPT2.
-The user can specify an IPEA shift and/or an imaginary shift to mitigate possible intruder state problems.
+The user can specify an IPEA shift and/or an imaginary level shift to mitigate possible intruder state problems.
+The linear CASPT2 equations can be solved with either Davidson's algorithm, or with the conjugate gradient method.
+Note that the overlap matrix is always diagonalized, and that a cumulant approximation of the 4-RDM should therefore be avoided.

-[CheMPS2/CASSCF.cpp](CheMPS2/CASSCF.cpp) contains the functionality to construct the active space Hamiltonian.
+[CheMPS2/CASSCF.cpp](CheMPS2/CASSCF.cpp) contains the functionality to construct the active space Hamiltonian for DMRG-SCF.

 [CheMPS2/CASSCFdebug.cpp](CheMPS2/CASSCFdebug.cpp) contains two
-functions: one for calculating the ROHF energy; and one for fetching FCI coefficients to determine the point group symmetry of certain electronic states of the carbon dimer.
+functions: one for calculating the ROHF energy; and one for fetching FCI coefficients to determine the point group symmetry of certain electronic states of the iron dimer.

 [CheMPS2/CASSCFnewtonraphson.cpp](CheMPS2/CASSCFnewtonraphson.cpp)
 contains all DMRG-SCF functions which are specific to the augmented Hessian